1895 Inception: St, Paul, Willamette Valley, Oregon

 Fred Gooding took over active management.
-Around this time, Juan Godina Sr. begins working for the Gooding Family.
-Juan and his family were living in an insulated box car when they first migrated here, which was the migrant worker housing in Wilder at the time.
-His children, grandchildren and great grandchildren continued to work for the farm and do to this day.
+Around this time, Juan Godina Sr. began working for the Gooding Family.
+Juan and his family were living in migrant working housing when they migrated to Idaho.
+Said housing was an insulated box car.
+His children, grandchildren and great grandchildren continued to work for the farm over the next sixty years.

-Mike Gooding returns to farm from college.
-Began large expansion to 750 acres.
+Mike Gooding returns to the farm from college and started a large expansion to 750 acres.

-Mike took over active management.
-Joins Hop Commission.
+Mike took over active management & joined the Idaho Hop Commission.

-Dropped to 112 acres due to over- supply during past 6 years.
+Acreage plummets 112 due to oversupply during the previous 6 years.

-Mike becomes chairman of the Idaho Hop Commission.
+Mike was elected chairman of the Idaho Hop Commission.

-Mike is the first in Idaho to mark out a hop field using GPS.
+Mike is the first in Idaho hop grower to mark out a hop field using GPS.

 Diane Gooding returns to the farm.